f-eighty7/devops_midterm_examination_project/LABREPORT.md

           repository: f-eighty7/devops_midterm_examination_project
           event-type: deploy-gitea
 ```
+---

+4. **Configuring Remote Backend:**
+Before applying the Terraform configuration, a remote setup of the tfstate is needed.
+Follow these steps to configure the remote backend:

+- **Access Terraform Cloud:**
+   - Log in or create a Terraform Cloud account at [app.terraform.io](https://app.terraform.io).

+- **Create an Organization:**
+   - Create an organization called ak-gitea.

+- **Create a Workspace:**
+   - Inside the organization, create a new workspace and pick "API-Driven Workflo".
+Then name it "gitea".

+- **Choose Execution Mode:**
+   - After creating the workspace, navigate to its settings within Terraform Cloud.
+   - In the workspace settings, locate the "Execution Mode" section.
+   - Choose "Local" as the execution mode to instruct Terraform Cloud to execute Terraform operations locally on your workstation rather than on Terraform Cloud agents.
+   - Save the settings to apply the changes.

+By selecting the "Local" execution mode, Terraform operations will be executed on github runners machine.

 **3. Create an VM and pull the Gitea Docker image with cloud-config(plus Nginx configuration and SSL Certification with Certbot)**